Jpkmn/advanced_python_team_A/README.md

 Deliverables:
 - Code
-- Code must include explanations on why we used what (esp. for performance improvement code)
+- Code must include explanations on what we did and why we used what (esp. for performance improvement code)